Designing quiet fluid power is fast becoming a must-have skill.

 The energy-saving benefits of the circuit lie in the fact that, in delivery mode, the pump consistently operates at high efficiency.
 Hydraulic energy dissipation is low in circulating operation (which is practically pressure-free).

 Dave Wenner is manager of power unit and industrial manifold products for Bosch Rexroth Corp., Bethlehem, Pa.
-Reach the company via the website www.boschrexroth-us.com or phone (800) REXROTH.
+For more information, call (800) 739-7684 or visit www.boschrexroth-us.com.